Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 — **Search Function and Form** —

-Search function and form are created so a test is carried out.
+Search function and form are created so a testing is carried out.

 - Create Text index using Python interpreter on the command-line.
 Only one Text index can be created on a collection and the purpose of this function is searching recipes by a keyword&#40;s&#41; so text index includes `recipe_title`, `recipe_desc` and `username`.
 Other documents are excluded from Text Index as there would be too many unnecessary results if these are included.
 Then, create search function on `app.py` that searches contents in the text index.<br>
 [Text Index](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-text-index.png) / [Test Search Function](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-search.png)<br>